PyCubed-Mini/circuitpython/README.md

 # PyCubedMini CircuitPython Fork
+The pycubedmini branch is a fork of version 7.3.x of circuitpython - the latest stable release.

 PyCubed Mini Firmware files are located under `ports/atmel-samd/boards/pycubedmini/`

 If you encounter any issues, refer to this adafruit article